 The Root of David, the Branch (the only one worthy to fulfill divine foretelling)

-It is expedient that one understands the breaching of the and Covenants, and also the leading into the Assyrian & Babylonian Captivities, if one aspires to comprehend the restoration prophecy that pertains to the 1st Restoration Generation.
+It is expedient that one understands the breaching of the Abrahamic and Davidic Covenants, and also the growing declension of the Kings leading into the Assyrian & Babylonian Captivities, if one aspires to comprehend the restoration prophecy that pertains to the 1st Restoration Generation.
 One must understand the fall before the rise, the desolation before the restoration, and so one will learn of the Restorer.
 For, during the Assyrian & Babylonian Captivities the prophecies of the Messiah are more vibrant than ever.
 As demonstrated above (Rev. 5:5, Gen. 49:8-12, Num.
 23:23-24, 24:8-9), the Messiah is the ultimate fulfillment of the prophecies foretelling a Lionlike Ruler rising from the Tribe of Judah.
 These prophecies, dreadful though they be, are not as prominent as those pertaining to “the root of David” (Rev. 5:5).